UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 - If neither side is surprised -- 4d6 moves away

 ## Evasion
-Monsters may chase fleeing characters.
+If the party surprises a monster, they can evade the monster automatically by retreating from the dungeon room or taking a circuitous wilderness path.
+If the monster is not surprised, and the party tries to flee, the monsters may give chase if the reaction roll indicates it.

 Each turn of the chase, roll a d6.
 Consult the table below to determine what happens.
 Note that closed or locked doors may be in the way of the fleeing party.
 These must be dealt with as normal -- failure indicates they are stymied by the obstacle long enough for the pursuing monster to catch them.

 |d6	|Unencumbered	|Encumbered	|
 |:---:|:------------:|:---------:|